eclipse-zenoh/zenoh-pico/docs/config.rst

 Defines one or multiple endpoints a node will connect to.

 * `Z_CONFIG_CONNECT_KEY`: The index of the option in the config table.
+* `Z_CONFIG_CONNECT_TIMEOUT_KEY`: Timeout, in milliseconds, dedicated to establishing configured connect locators.
+* `Z_CONFIG_CONNECT_EXIT_ON_FAILURE_KEY`: Whether `z_open` should fail when configured connect locators cannot all be established.

+`Z_CONFIG_CONNECT_TIMEOUT_KEY` accepts the following values:

+* `0`: no retry, try each locator once.
+* `>0`: retry retryable connect failures until the timeout expires.
+* `-1`: retry indefinitely.

+The default connect timeout is `0` in client mode and `-1` in peer mode.

+`Z_CONFIG_CONNECT_EXIT_ON_FAILURE_KEY` accepts `true` or `false`.
+Its default value is `true` in client mode and `false` in peer mode.

+In client mode, configured connect locators are alternatives.
+Zenoh-Pico tries them until one succeeds or the configured timeout expires.
+Client mode always requires at least one connect locator to succeed before `z_open` returns successfully.
+Setting `Z_CONFIG_CONNECT_EXIT_ON_FAILURE_KEY` to `false` does not allow a client session to open without a transport.

+In peer mode, `z_open` also requires a primary transport before returning successfully.
+The primary transport is established either by opening the configured listen locator or by connecting to one configured connect locator.
+Once the primary transport is open, remaining connect locators are added as peers.
+If `Z_CONFIG_CONNECT_EXIT_ON_FAILURE_KEY` is `false`, peer connections that are still failing may continue retrying from the transport task until the configured connect timeout expires.
+With `Z_FEATURE_MULTI_THREAD` enabled this task runs in the background; otherwise it progresses when the application spins the session tasks.

 Listen
 ------